ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

   Last part of the file name or full path of the file containing the reference channel data.
 The reference channel is an additional fluorescence channel that can aid with spot detection.
-For example, if the spots are located on a specific sub-cellular structure, you can let spotMAX segment the reference channel and keep only those spots found on the reference channel.
+For example, if the spots are located on a specific sub-cellular structure, you can let SpotMAX segment the reference channel and keep only those spots found on the reference channel.

   Example of reference channels are the nucleus, or the mitochondrial network.